Lucqqq/IT-docs/Docker/Containers/DashDot.md

 # DashDot

-DashDot is a simple dashboard showing the gerneral metrics of your machine.
+Dash Dot is a simple dashboard showing the general metrics of your machine.
 These metrics include information about:
 - CPU
 - Memory
 - Storage
-- Networkspeed
+- Network speed

 DashDot is running within a [[Docker]]-Container and setup with the following [[Docker-Compose]] file:
 ```yml